Social change: the way you see the world.

-The Diploma in Intercultural Studies and Practice aims to develop skills to support all aspects of cultural diversity, inclusion and social change in communities, workplaces or around the world.
-The program aims to develop social responsibility and a clearer understanding and awareness of the complex issues at play in a multicultural society.
+The Diploma in Intercultural Studies and Practice aims to develop skills to support all aspects of cultural diversity, inclusion and social change in communities, workplaces and around the world.
+The program goals are to develop social responsibility and a clearer understanding and awareness of the complex issues at play in a multicultural society.

 Building Cultural Competencies

 Facilitating Intercultural Relationships

 Final Project in Intercultural Studies and Practice